bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/09_2_P2WSH_CLTV.md

 const signatureHash = tx.hashForWitnessV0(0, witnessScript, 1e8, hashType)
 ```

-There are two ways to redeem the funds, either Alice after the timelock expiry or Alice and Bob at any time.
+There are two ways to redeem the funds, either alice_1 after the timelock expiry or alice_1 and bob_1 at any time.
 We control which branch of the script we want to run by ending our unlocking script with a boolean value.

 First branch: {Alice's signature} OP_TRUE